 As you are getting started with your integration planning, you should consider:

 - Whether you are using a system that already supports ORCID.
 If you are, it may be as simple as configuring your system to work with ORCID.
+Please check our ORCID certified service provider listing to see if your system is included

 - How you will communicate with your researchers about the changes being implemented, what you’ll need from them, the benefits to them, and what they will need to do.
 Visit our Outreach Resources page for ideas on how to build a communications campaign around your new integration.
+We would also recommend that you watch our webinar ‘I’m a member now what?!
+How to talk about ORCID’

 Register for sandbox credentials and create a test ORCID iD

 You can request sandbox Member API credentials to build and test your application.
-These credentials allow you to make calls to the sandbox member API to read, write to, and update ORCID records.
+These credentials allow you to make calls to the sandbox premium member API to read, write to, and update ORCID records.
 Access to the sandbox testing environment is freely available to anyone, even if you’re not an ORCID member organization.

 The sandbox lets you create test user accounts and develop your integration without having to worry about affecting data on the live (production) ORCID Registry.
 The sandbox behaves the same way as the production ORCID Registry with a few exceptions.